link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 - **2PC** favors consistency over availability.
 If coordinator recovery is fast and the system can tolerate the potential downtime caused by blocking, 2PC offers a simpler solution.
-- **3PC** aims to improve availability by being non-blocking in more failure scenarios (except network partitions).
+- **3PC** aims to improve availability by being non-blocking in more failure scenarios.
 However, resolving inconsistencies that can arise from network partitions in 3PC can be exceptionally intricate.
 Consequently, it is less commonly used in practice than 2PC.

 ## Use Cases